Light and Sturdy?

 I personally prefer more ergonomic armrests, but these do a fine job.
 This is the only thing which I don’t like about the model.
 Everything else is just as it should be.

 What’s the verdict of this medical scooter review?
 The model is light and sturdy.
 It offers sufficient comfort and runs smoothly.
-Check out Amazon for more information and reviews.
+Check out Scooternchairs for more information and reviews.